wonderu/phf/README.md

 	- Logging
 1. Contract and Budget
 	- Contracts, Invoices, Promises
-	- Suppliers
+	- Suppliers and thier contacts
-	- Vendors
+	- Vendors and thier contacts
-	- Timesheets management
+	- Timesheets management policy

 ## What to read?
 Michael D. Watkins.
 The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded.
 [Link](https://www.amazon.com/First-90-Days-Strategies-Expanded/dp/1422188612)